Non-integrated defect relation for meromorphic mappings from a K\"ahler manifold with hypersurfaces of a projective variety in subgeneral position: Introduction and Main result

 0.2cm

-{\bf Theorem A}. (see \cite{F85}, Theorem 1.1) \ {\it Let $M$ be an $m$-dimensional complete K\"ahler manifold and $\omega$ be a K\"ahler form of $M.$ Assume that the universal covering of $M$ is biholomorphic to a ball in $\mathbb C^m.$ Let $f : M\to \P^n(\C)$ be a meromorphic map which is linearly nondegenerate (i.e., its image is not contained in any hyperplane of $\P^n(\C)$).
-Let $H_1,\cdots,H_q$ be hyperplanes of $\P^n(\C)$ in general position.
-For some $\rho\ge 0$, if there exists a bounded continuous function $h\ge 0$ on $M$ such that
+{\bf Theorem A} (see \cite[Theorem 1.1]{F85}). \ {\it Let $M$ be an $m$-dimensional complete K\"ahler manifold and $\omega$ be a K\"ahler form of $M.$ Assume that the universal covering of $M$ is biholomorphic to a ball in $\mathbb C^m.$ Let $f : M\to \P^n(\C)$ be a meromorphic map which is linearly nondegenerate (i.e., its image is not contained in any hyperplane of $\P^n(\C)$).
+Let $H_1,\ldots,H_q$ be hyperplanes of $\P^n(\C)$ in general position.
+Assume that there eixst $\rho\ge 0$ and a bounded continuous function $h\ge 0$ on $M$ such that